 Growing Demand For Multidisciplinary Experts

 Utrecht University’s Master of Law and Economics was established in response to growing demands from international employers for multidisciplinary experts in competition, regulatory issues, and governance.
-In the program, you will examine legal and managerial issues as well as the underlying economic theories behind such cases as:
+In the programme, you will examine legal and managerial issues as well as the underlying economic theories behind such cases as:

-- the European Commission’s imposition of a €1.47 billion fine on Philips for operating a cathode ray tube cartel;
+The European Commission’s imposition of a €1.47 billion fine on Philips for operating a cathode ray tube cartel.

-- UPS’s withdrawal from a €5.16 billion deal with TNT Express after European regulators moved to block the acquisition;
+UPS’s withdrawal from a €5.16 billion deal with TNT Express after European regulators moved to block the acquisition.

-- the European Commission’s investigation into the proposed acquisition of Dutch cable operator Ziggo by US-based Liberty Global;
+The European Commission’s investigation into the proposed acquisition of Dutch cable operator Ziggo by US-based Liberty Global.

-- the adequacy of governance codes in addressing Rhineland vs. shareholder economies in the area of executive pay, amongst other things;
+The adequacy of governance codes in addressing Rhineland vs. shareholder economies in the area of executive pay, amongst other things.

-- the relocation of financial headquarters, or the use of transfer prices, to avoid paying taxes, as was recently revealed by firms like Google, Starbucks, and the Rolling Stones.
+The relocation of financial headquarters, or the use of transfer prices, to avoid paying taxes, as was recently revealed by firms like Google, Starbucks, and the Rolling Stones.

 Real Interaction Between Two Disciplines

-If you have a Law background (LLB), you will qualify for an LLM degree through this program, while an Economics background (BSc) typically qualifies you for an MSc degree in Law and Economics.
-Students from both (and other) backgrounds follow the same integrated program in order to foster a multidisciplinary setting right from the start.
-Utrecht University’s Law and Economics professors – recognized as leading academics in their fields – investigate European as well as international regulation and governance.
+If you have a law background (LLB), you will qualify for an LLM degree through this programme, while an Economics background (BSc) typically qualifies you for an MSc in Law and Economics.
+Students from both (and other) backgrounds follow the same integrated programme in order to foster a multidisciplinary setting right from the start.
+Utrecht University’s Law and Economics professors – recognised as leading academics in their fields – investigate European as well as international regulation and governance.

 The curriculum will provide you with the academic knowledge, interdisciplinary understanding, and research and analytical skills required for either a professional or academic career at the intersection of economics and law (you can explore your career prospects here).
 You will also learn to communicate effectively with professionals from either discipline.
-Upon graduation, you will be:

-- capable of conducting independent research in the areas of law and economics;
+Capable of conducting independent research in the areas of law and economics.

-- able to solve problems in the areas of law and economics, both independently and with others, while taking societal considerations into account;
+Able to solve problems in the areas of law and economics, both independently and with others, while taking societal considerations into account.